rusbomber/VictoriaLogs/docs/victorialogs/README.md

         Whether to disable caches for interned strings.
 This may reduce memory usage at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringCacheExpireDuration and -internStringMaxLen
   -internStringMaxLen int
         The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
+  -internaldelete.enable
+        Whether to enable /internal/delete/* HTTP endpoints, which are used by vlselect for deleting logs via delete API at vlstorage nodes; see https://docs.victoriametrics.com/victorialogs/#how-to-delete-logs
   -internalinsert.disable
         Whether to disable /internal/insert HTTP endpoint.
 See https://docs.victoriametrics.com/victorialogs/cluster/#security
   -internalinsert.maxRequestSize size